If you’ve ever learned another language, you’ve most certainly come across false friends.

 In any discussion on false friends, you should also be aware of internationalisms.

-Internationalisms are other words or phrases that sound very similar or even identical in several languages, but unlike false friends, they have the same meaning.
+Internationalisms are other words or phrases that sound very similar or even identical in several languages.
+Unlike false friends, though, they have the same meaning.

 Internationalisms are particularly apparent within languages of the same group, particularly the Romance and Germanic languages.

-Common etymologies of a given word are linked to its earliest beginnings, and European languages therefore contain a bevy of words of Latin or Greek origin which can serve as excellent examples of internationalisms.
+Common etymologies of a given word are linked to its earliest beginnings.
+European languages therefore contain a bevy of words of Latin or Greek origin which can serve as excellent examples of internationalisms.

 Take, for example, the Polish cywilizacja, German Zivilisation, Spanish civilización, and English civilization.
 As we can see, the word of Latin origin has taken very similar forms (both in graphic and phonetic terms) in several languages while retaining its original meaning.